me-kell/EXMARaLDA-build/artifacts-report.md

 - `xml-apis.jar` -> `xml-apis-1.4.01.jar` is the same as [xml-apis:xml-apis:1.4.01](http://central.maven.org/maven2/xml-apis/xml-apis/1.4.01/xml-apis-1.4.01.jar).
 - `swing-worker-1.2.jar` -> `swingworker-1.2.jar` is the same as [org.jdesktop.swingworker:swingworker:1.2](http://projects.nigelsim.org/maven/org/jdesktop/swingworker/swingworker/1.2/swingworker-1.2.jar).

     _Version 1.2 is not existing (anymore).
 There are versions 1.2-1 or 1.2-2 that can be found in repository nigelsim.com.
 But, can this repository be trusted?
-Will it be available in the future?_
+Will it be available in the future?
+The jars are binary the same._
 - `javax.mail.jar` -> `javax.mail-1.5.6.jar` is the same as [com.sun.mail:javax.mail:1.5.6](https://maven.java.net/content/repositories/releases/com/sun/mail/javax.mail/1.5.6/javax.mail-1.5.6.jar).

+    _The original jar `javax.mail-1.5.6.jar` has a different `META-INF\MANIFEST.MF` as the jar used by exmaralda.
+Otherwise the jars are binary the same._

 ## Artifacts included in other packages